primiano/perfetto-docs/docs/analysis/metrics.md

    associated with the original sched slice.
-4. With the process, thread and duration for each sched slice, all the slices for a single processes are collected and their durations summed to get the CPU time (dividing by 1e6 as sched's duration is in nanoseconds) and count the number of distinct threads.
+4. With the process, thread and duration for each sched slice, all the slices for a single processes are collected and their durations summed to get the CPU time (dividing by 1e6 as sched's duration is in nanoseconds) and the number of distinct threads.
-5. Finally, we order by the cpu time and take limit to the top 5.
+5. Finally, we order by the cpu time and limit to the top 5 results.

 ### Step 3

-Now that the result of the metric has been expressed as an SQL table, it needs to be converted a proto.
+Now that the result of the metric has been expressed as an SQL table, it needs to be converted to a proto.
 The metrics platform has built-in support for emitting protos using SQL functions; something which is used extensively in this step.

 Let's look at how it works for our table above.